OMSAS – University of Ottawa

 Overview

-These criteria are further defined in the Eligibility Criteria.
+These criteria are further defined in the Admission Requirements.

 Age, gender, race, religion and socio-economic status play no part in the selection process, unless it is specified in the criteria for designated seats.

-Other factors being equal, we will give preference to candidates who have an active knowledge of both official languages of the University of Ottawa (English and French).
+Other factors being equal, we will give preference to candidates who have an active knowledge of both official languages (English and French).

 Interview